Tpatt14/Elk-Stack-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the YAML files to /etc/Ansible .
 - Update the configuration file to include the ELK server's IP address, change Host name to the name of the ELK server's IP:5601 (Line 1806), and change Host name to the IP address of the ELK server:9200 (Line 1106).
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to Kibana (Elk Public IP:5601/app/kibana) to make sure the installaton was successful.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_